-From the Tree to the Chair visit.
+Gaiás Centre Museum exhibitions.
 The City of Culture is the perfect place to enjoy culture and art.
 And for that, nothing better than the Gaiás Centre Museum, with its spectacular façade and its height of 43 metres.
-Gaiás centre for artistic life, until November it hosts the free exhibition Del árbol a la silla (From the Tree to the Chair), an emotional journey through the forests to our homes, focusing on enhancing natural heritage and contemporary design.
-And if you don't want to miss a thing, every day at 5 p.m. you can attend a free guided tour of the exhibition.
+Gaiás centre for artistic life, it hosts different temporary free exhibitions and if you don't want to miss a thing, every day you can attend a free guided tour of the exhibitions.

 Rest in the Lake Park.
 Before you think about leaving, the City of Culture still has one last surprise: the Lake Park.
 A large green area with a network of footpaths, a lake covering 4,783 square metres surrounded by vegetation and a wooden platform at the edge equipped with rest areas.

 Descent through the Forest of Galicia.
 If you still have the strength, the perfect way to leave the City of Culture is along the footpaths of the Forest of Galicia, Compostela's new green lung, 24 hectares with seven thousand trees of native species.